interpretml/LLM-Tabular-Memorization-Checker/README.md

 Because one needs to weight the completions of the LLM against the entropy in the dataset, it is unfortunately impossible to give a general ratio such as "X out of 100 completed rows imply memorization".

-While this all sounds very complex (and in a sense it is), in the experiments that we have conducted with this package, the evidence for memorization (if present) was usually very clear.
-This is because LLMs, when they decide to regurgitate training data, have the remarkable property of regurgitating quite long and complex strings, providing quite unambiguous evidence.
+While this all sounds very complex, the practical evidence for memorization is often very clear.
+This can also be seen in the examples above.

+# How do the tests work?

+We use few-shot learning to condition chat models on the task of regurgitating their training data.
+This works well for GPT-3.5 and GPT-4, and also for many other LLMs (but not necessarily for all LLMs).

+You can set ```tabmemcheck.config.print_prompts = True``` to see the prompts.

+You can set ```tabmemcheck.config.print_responses = True``` to print the LLM responses, a useful sanity check.

 # Using the package with your own LLM